-Internet using emotion-related keywords.
-Then, a crowdsourced label annotation along with an optimization algorithm for crowdsourcing was leveraged to pick out images with multi-label expressions.
+Bold values indicate the best recognition accuracy of each database label annotation along with an optimization algorithm for crowdsourcing was leveraged to pick out images with multilabel expressions.
 Focusing on the ambiguity and continuity of blended expressions, a novel deep manifold feature model, DBM-CNN, has been proposed which efficiently considers both feature and label manifold information.
 Furthermore, domain adaption technique was employed for DBM-CNN to adapt the deep learned features from RAF-ML to other diverse databases.
 In contrast with most previous studies conducted on controlled data with archetypal emotions, this paper has explored and addressed some of the challenges faced when studying non-basic emotions in the wild.
 Experimental results on RAF-ML and other related databases demonstrate that our method has the capability of learning more discriminative feature for a wide range of expression analysis tasks.
-We hope that the release of this database will encourage more researches on multilabel facial expression recognition in the wild.
+We hope that the release of this database will encourage more researches on multi-label facial expression recognition in the wild .